JBajracharya/jbajracharya.github.io/learning-journal/CodersComputer.md

 Text editor is a software in which you write and manage text/code, especially to build an application or an web site.
 It is an important tool for a developer to build a program and choosing a right text editor tool increases your productivity.
-There are several text editors out in the market with different features availables in them.
-Some of the popular third party text editos are: Notepad++, Text Wrangler, BB Edit, Visual Studio Code, Atom, Brackets, and Sublime Text.
+There are several text editors out in the market with different features available in them.
+Some of the popular third party text editors are: Notepad++, Text Wrangler, BB Edit, Visual Studio Code, Atom, Brackets, and Sublime Text.
 It may be a good idea to try out more than one text editor and find out which one best meets your need.
 Some of the features to look into a text editor are as follows: